Mall St. Matthews: History

 The Limited/Express, a wing dedicated to Limited Brands was added, and expanded the former Kaufman-Straus store (which had become both a Stewart Dry Goods and L. S. Ayres before closing) to accommodate a Bacon's department store which relocated from its freestanding location at 3937 Shelbyville Road.
 As more retail stores wanted to move to the mall after these changes, a new wing was built which resulted in the re-routing of Sherburn Lane to the west of the new wing.

-The mall formerly has a Chuck E. Cheese's Pizza Time Theatre which operated from 1982 until December 1991.
+The mall formerly had a Chuck E. Cheese's Pizza Time Theatre which operated from 1984 until December 1991.
+The Pizza Time Theatre at the mall was incredibly popular, and caused decreased business for the other Pizza Time Theatre in Louisville on Preston Highway.
 The mall expanded again in 1995 with a new wing and the addition of Dillard's, and in 1997 Lord & Taylor followed suit.
 In 1998 the Bacon's chain was merged into Dillard's, and the former Bacon's location became the Dillard's Men's, Children's & Home store.
 In 2000 Nordstrom tentatively agreed to build a store, but withdrew in 2001 before a final contract was signed with Rouse.
 Lord & Taylor closed their store in early 2004, a portion being occupied by regional junior department store Dawahares until early 2007.
 The mall took out 2 fountains in 2007, one in the food court area and the other in front of Kay Jewelers and Starbucks.
 Floor tiles replaced the fountains along with new tables and seating.

 The mall currently has over 1000000 sqft and includes the anchor stores of JCPenney and separate Dillard's locations for Women (in the 1995 Dillard's building) and Men's, Children's & Home (in the former Lord & Taylor building).
 The Dillard's Men's & Home store relocated to the former Lord & Taylor building in late 2007, and Dillard's then turned over the former Bacon's store to the mall owner, potentially for redevelopment.